 If a cold dessert is what you want, then you will love this chocolate peanut butter cheesecake mousse instead.
 Other desserts with plenty of chocolate that doesn’t have to be heated are my chocolate cupcakes recipe or even the easy chocolate mint donut for breakfast or dessert.

-Looking for more chocolate desserts?
+Looking for more easy chocolate desserts?
 I’ve got you covered!

 - Chocolate Peanut Butter Cheesecake Mousse